 5.7 Journals.
 The library does not subscribe to journals which would have a very limited readership within the library or which are very high in cost in relation to the available periodicals budget.
 Journal subscriptions entail an ongoing annual cost, and therefore requests or recommendations for new subscriptions are scrutinized for relevance, usefulness, and cost even more rigorously than requests for monographic publications.
 The library takes into consideration whether specific journals are already available

 via one of the electronic databases of which the library is already currently subscribing.

 5.8 Electronic media.
 This is an evolving area.
 The library aims to subscribe to indexes and information databases that the college students, faculty, and staff clearly need and which are currently unavailable via the statewide plan.
 As new technologies become available, the library aims to adapt their digital collections to match the advancement and changes in technologies as they emerge.
 The major criteria for collection development in this area are usefulness, technology considerations, and cost.

-5.9 Many people contribute to the development of the collections, but because the acquisition budget is not unlimited and must be managed economically, and because the overall goals of the library and collection development must be met, final approval concerning acquisition/non-acquisition of materials is made by the head of collection development.
+5.9 Many people contribute to the development of the collections, but because the acquisition budget is not unlimited and must be managed economically, and because the overall goals of the library and collection development must be met, final approval concerning acquisition/non-acquisition of materials is made by the Library Director.

 6.0 DESELECTION OR WEEDING

 6.1 This section contains descriptive guidelines to indicate materials that are considered for removal from the collections rather than prescriptive regulations for automatic weeding.
 An individual item may well need to be retained for special reasons that transcend the generalized weeding criteria.
 Old is not always bad; new is not always good; and a damaged book may be the only currently available copy of an important document.

 6.2 Recommendations for weeding received from members of the faculty and other persons having subject or bibliographic expertise are carefully considered.
 Final responsibility for all decisions concerning removal/retention of library materials rests with the library.